 Recent cybersecurity incidents have demonstrated that both U.S. public and private sectors are increasingly at risk of sophisticated, malicious cyber activity.
-To combat the increasing number of cyberattacks targeted at the Oil and Gas industry, the Department of Homeland Security’s Transportation Security Administration (TSA) issued three security directives in 2021-22.
+To combat the increasing number of cyberattacks targeted at the Oil and Gas industry, the Department of Homeland Security’s Transportation Security Administration (TSA) issued four security directives in 2021-23.
 The TSA guidelines aim to increase the security posture of the owners and operators of US-based gas and liquid pipelines.

 The Latest Developments: What You Should Know